 as his knack of scoring goals is one of his best attributes.
 This though leaves a huge gap in midfield, which other teams often exploit and catch Arsenal out, especially away from home.
 So can Ramsey and Ozil bring the best out of each other in the same team?

 People forget that Ozil was a part of the Arsenal side when Ramsey had his brilliant 2013-14 season, with the pair gelling really well in midfield.
 Both Ozil and Ramsey were superb for Arsenal in parts of this season as well, as they were instrumental in Arsenal’s deep run in the league cup and Europa league.

 But with neither player renowned for their defensive prowess, the new Arsenal manager needs to find a good defensive midfielder who could complement Ramsey and Ozil’s attacking dynamism.
 Granit Xhaka cannot do this alone, which is why Arsenal must bring in a defensive midfielder in the summer.

-Arsenal are rumoured to be after Nice’s Jean Seri, a tough tackling midfielder in the mold of N’Golo Kante at Chelsea.
+Arsenal are rumoured to be after Nice’s Jean Seri, a tough-tackling midfielder in the mould of N’Golo Kante at Chelsea.
 The fact that Arsenal refused the opportunity to sign Kante a couple of years ago must be a huge regret, which is why they should do everything in their power to bring Seri to the Emirates.

 Now how do you fit in Ozil, Ramsey, Lacazette, Mkhitaryan and Aubameyang in one side without compromising the side’s defensive stability?